longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Lastly, you can see in :numref:`Diplomacy` above that there are more than one conversations occurring.
 Your foreign state department is busy!
-If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in :numref:`Nations and Diplomacy view button` and instead will change to what is shown in :numref:`Nations and Diplomacy view button with Diplomacy View open` below.
+If you happen to click out of the :guilabel:`Diplomacy View`, for example by clicking on the button for the `Map View`_, the button for the :guilabel:`Nations and Diplomacy View` will change from what is shown in :numref:`Nations and Diplomacy View Button` and instead will change to what is shown in :numref:`Nations and Diplomacy View Button with Diplomacy View open` below.

-.. _Nations and Diplomacy view button with Diplomacy View open:
+.. _Nations and Diplomacy View Button with Diplomacy View open:
 .. figure:: ../../_static/images/gui-elements/top-bar-nations-diplomacy.png
   :align: center
-  :alt: Freeciv21 Nations with Diplomacy Open
+  :alt: Freeciv21 nations with diplomacy open
   :figclass: align-center

-  Nations and Diplomacy view button with Diplomacy View open
+  Nations and Diplomacy View Button with Diplomacy View open

 To quickly access the :guilabel:`Diplomacy View`, you can right-click on the button to bring it up.
-A normal left-click of the button will bring up the :guilabel:`Nations View` as shown in :numref:`Nations and Diplomacy view button with Diplomacy View open` above.
+A normal left-click of the button will bring up the :guilabel:`Nations View` as shown in :numref:`Nations and Diplomacy View Button with Diplomacy View open` above.

 Research View
 ^^^^^^^^^^^^^

 The :guilabel:`Research View` is a separate page showing the technology research tree.
 This is the page where you instruct your scientists which technologies to research.
-When you click the button for it as shown in :numref:`Research view button`, the client will switch to your research tree.
+When you click the button for it as shown in :numref:`Research View Button`, the client will switch to your research tree.

-.. _Research view button:
+.. _Research View Button:
 .. figure:: ../../_static/images/gui-elements/top-bar-research.png
   :align: center
-  :alt: Freeciv21 Research
+  :alt: Freeciv21 research
   :figclass: align-center

-  Research view button
+  Research View Button

 If you hover your mouse over the button, a pop up widget will appear and give you information about your